Flag of the Mapuches: Huilliche flags

+The Huilliche flag adopted by Aukiñ Wallmapu Ngulamon is not frequently used.
+The General Council of the Chiefs of Chiloé, the organization representing the Huilliche of the Chiloé archipelago, has a blue-brown and green tricolor with a yellow 8-pointed star in the canton.
+The General Assembly of the Fütawillimapu Chiefs, which includes the Huilliche of Osorno province, has a different flag called the Müpütuwe Ünen Triwe.
+The upper half is blue and depicts the moon and sun.
+The lower half is brown, with a laurel tree (triwe) in the center with a flame at its root.

 In Argentina

 Flag of the Mapuche-Tehuelche communities.

 In Argentina, there is a tricolor flag representing the Mapuche and Tehuelche peoples together.
 The Tehuelche are an indigenous people of eastern Patagonia, part of whom has undergone Araucanization.
 The flag is mainly used in the province of Chubut, while the Tehuelche in Santa Cruz, where Araucanization has not reached, use a different flag.

 The flag has three stripes of yellow, white and blue, and a blue arrowhead in the middle stripe.
 The blue and yellow symbolize the sky and the sun.
 White is the color of the sacred horse, a spirit in Araucanian mythology.
 The arrow symbolizes war, this symbol is to be removed when the fight to regain dignity is over.

 The history of the flag began in 1987, when Julio Antieco began negotiations with Mapuche communities to create a flag representing the Mapuche-Tehuelche people.
 On 6 November, 1991, during the first provincial meeting of chiefs and aboriginal communities in Trevelin, the new symbol was recognized.
 Through Law No. 4072, published on 5 April 1995, the Chubut Province recognized it as the "symbol and emblem of the aboriginal communities of the province."